 Ash Wednesday provides an appropriate place to begin this journey into darkness.
 In solemn consideration of our sins, our temptations and shortcomings, we anoint each other with ashes and speak truth to them, "From dust we came, to dust we shall return."
 It's not the whole truth, but it's a part that needs to be spoken at this particular moment.

 One of my favorite parts is seeing Miranda participate.
 Even as a baby, precious to us in her newness and vulnerability, it's true of her as well.
 It's good for me, as her mother, to be reminded of her mortality.
-Although we didn't get a photo this year of her being marked with ashes, here's one from last year with community member and good friend Lisa.
-Check our Lisa's blog and her husband's for some great Lenten reflections and praxis.)
+Although we didn't get a photo this year of her being marked with ashes,

 We also entered into a Lenten fast, which I'll save for another post.